 You Must Remember This...

 The memory cells are worth a special mention.
 Originating from B-cells, these memory cells hold a memory of a previously encountered germ, like distemper, for instance.
 Whether they encountered this virus by natural exposure or by vaccination, memory cells are long-lived and have a specific memory about those foreigners they have encountered.
 If, years after the animal has been exposed to distemper virus, there is another exposure, these memory cells rapidly turn into plasma cells and secrete antibodies against the recognized virus.
 And these antibodies are measurable as a "rising titer."
 In fact, the diagnosis of distemper is often confirmed by a titer that rises at least four-fold from the beginning of the disease process to several weeks later.

 So, if you want to measure titers, do so intelligently.
 If you have vaccinated a puppy who may have been too young to respond to the vaccine, a titer test could tell you if a response is present.
 A previously vaccinated adult dog who has a gradually falling titer over the years very likely still has immunity from the memory cells, so don't forget that a titer test won't show this immunity.
-If you equate a low titer in a vaccinated adult with a lack of immunity, you could make a very costly mistake in your animal's health care, by vaccinating again.
-See Vaccinations: Safety for the correlation between chronic disease and repeated vaccinations.
+If you equate a low titer in a vaccinated adult with a lack of immunity, you could make a very costly mistake in your animal's health care by vaccinating again.